 Committed: amounts that can be spent only for purposes determined by a formal action of the Board of Directors.
 The Board is the highest level of decision-making authority for the District.
 This action must be made no later than the end of the fiscal year.
 Commitments may be established, modified, or rescinded only through ordinances or resolutions approved by the Board.
-The District committed \$508,649 of its General Fund fund balance for improvements to District infrastructure.
+The District does not have any committed fund balances.

 Assigned: amounts that do not meet the criteria to be classified as restricted or committed, but that are intended to be used for specific purposes.
-The District has not adopted a formal policy regarding the assignment of fund balances.
-As of December 31, 2018, the District has assigned \$617,578 of the General Fund fund balance to be used for a budgeted General Fund deficit during the year ending December 31, 2019.
+The District has not adopted a formal policy regarding the assignment of fund balances and does not have any assigned funds.